litestar-org/litestar/docs/usage/events.rst

 This solution works well if the system does not need to rely on complex behaviour, such as a retry mechanism, persistence, or scheduling/cron.
-For these more complex use cases, users should implement their own backend using either a DB/Key store that supports events (Redis, Postgres etc.), or a message broker, job queue or task queue technology.
+For these more complex use cases, users should implement their own backend using either a DB/Key store that supports events (Redis, Postgres, etc.), or a message broker, job queue, or task queue technology.